canonical/core20/README.md

 ## Prerequisites

-- A Linux Computer with various development tools
+We recommend an ubuntu installed distribution to develop and test for this repository, with atleast the following installed and available
-  - Latest Ubuntu Desktop is recommended
+- Packages: git, snap, qemu-kvm
-  - (For a SBC like RPi) you will need UART TTL serial debug cable (Because you will not have SSH in initrd)
+- Snaps: snapcraft, ubuntu-image, golang

-  - snapcraft
+(For a SBC like RPi) you will need UART TTL serial debug cable (Because you will not have SSH in initrd)

 # Building locally